Position

 • High school diploma or equivalent required.

-• Previous experience in a customer service or parking lot attendant role preferred.
+• Previous experience in a customer service or parking lot attendant role is preferred.

-• Basic knowledge of parking regulations and traffic laws.
+• Basic understanding of parking lot operations and traffic management.

 Is becoming a Lot Attendant a good career path?